DMV Allergy & Asthma Center – Allergist Washington DC & Alexandria

 Before the procedure, your doctor may ask you to stop taking your medications including asthma medications and over the counter pain medications.
 Avoid food and drinks that have caffeine such as coffee, tea and chocolate.
 Do not smoke before the test.

 A lung function test usually starts with a spirometry, a test to measure the air you inhale and exhale.
 This test involves a machine that you breath into through a mouthpiece.
 The doctor may ask you to breathe normally or to breathe deeply or rapidly for several seconds.
 Sometimes medication is given to see how well your breathing improves after your airways are opened up.
+Next, you may partake in a plethysmography test, a test that measures the volume of gas in your lungs.
+The doctor will then share your results with you and send you home.

 Lung function testing is normally a safe procedure.
 However, the following complications can occur: